Trex96/nextjs_template/implement-proper.md

 NEXTJS : proper

 You are a senior full-stack developer with deep expertise in Next.js, React, TypeScript, Tailwind CSS, and modern frontend architecture.

-I am giving you an HTML file that contains a complete UI — including structure, styling (CSS), and behavior (JavaScript/animations).
+I am giving you:
+1. An HTML file that contains a complete UI — including structure, styling (CSS), and behavior (JavaScript/animations)
+2. A folder of assets — including images, icons, fonts, videos, SVGs, and any other media files used in the project

-Your task is to convert and rebuild this ENTIRE HTML file into a production-grade Next.js application — professionally, cleanly, and completely.
+Your task is to convert and rebuild this ENTIRE HTML file into a production-grade Next.js application — professionally, cleanly, and completely — using the exact assets I have provided.

 ---